Evaluation, Renewal, and Advancement of Term Faculty Appointments

 - A narrative summary of candidate accomplishments.
 Each college has established a template and guidelines for the candidate’s summary of accomplishments.
-This narrative summary should list and provide detail and context regarding the candidate’s accomplishments during the review period.
-The candidate summary should be limited to 10 pages.
+This narrative summary will list and provide detail and context regarding the candidate’s accomplishments during the review period.
+The candidate summary will be limited to 10 pages.

 The advancement review process starts at the department level and is described in the department governance document.
 Information about advancement eligibility, criteria, process, and deadlines is available in the department.

 Once candidate advancement materials are submitted, a peer review by department faculty will take place and a vote recorded.
 In some departments, there is a review committee that votes, in other departments all eligible faculty vote.
 These details are clarified in the department governance document.
 The department chair also reviews and votes on advancement before forwarding to the college dean for review and recommendation.
 The dean then forwards the portfolio and all votes to the Senior Vice President and Provost for a final decision.
 The Senior Vice President and Provost will notify candidates of the final decision on advancement by May 1.